ruoyu93/PRISMforSWAT/README.md

 # PRISMforSWAT
-A set of functions for using PRISM (http://prism.oregonstate.edu) dataset to prepare weather input data for SWAT model (Arnold et al., 1998) built by Python 2.7.
+A set of functions for using PRISM (http://prism.oregonstate.edu) dataset to prepare weather input data for SWAT model (Arnold et al., 1998) built via.
+Python 2.7.

 If users ONLY want to download PRISM data (either monthly or daily), please use the function "PRISMdownload" and follow the intructions in the .py file